Jeffrey-Ede/partial-STEM/README.md

 ## Training

 To continue training the neural network; end-to-end or to fine-tune it, adjust some of the variables at the top of `train.py`.
 Specifically, variables indicating the location of your datasets and locations to save logs and checkpoints to.
 Note that there may be minor differences between the script and the paper due to active development.

+Currently, there is only a 1/20 coverage model.
+However, a 1/40 coverage model will be uploaded in the future.

 ## Training Data